The best four jobs for student nurses: Start earning now

 Table of Contents

-Nursing assistant jobs are some of the best jobs to have in nursing school because they can allow students to gain hands-on experience in a clinical environment.
+Nursing assistant jobs are among the best to have in nursing school because they allow students to gain hands-on experience in a clinical environment.

-That said, it’s always best to check what your state's requirements are to become a certified nursing assistant since requirements and even standard terms can vary from state to state.
+It’s always best to check what your state's requirements are to become a certified nursing assistant, since requirements and even standard terms can vary from state to state.
 For example, in Ohio, “state-tested nurse aide (STNA)” is the most frequently used term for a CNA.

 A patient care tech (PCT) is an unlicensed healthcare technician who assists patients with physical and mental impairments, usually in a medical setting.
 Patient care techs work under the supervision of a nurse or physician and provide patients with basic care.